 FLL is well-stocked with wheels.
 Unless you arrive in Terminal 1, you may need to board a free shuttle bus to the rental car center in that airport.
 Compare rates here.

 Buses and trains

-Plenty of options, including buses and shuttles to Tri-Rail.
-(See Getting Around)
+There are plenty of options, including buses and shuttles to Tri-Rail.
+Information here.

-If you're navigating downtown Miami, take a futuristic ride on the Metromover, an elevated, nearly silent computer-driven train.
-Try it around dusk as the sun drops and the high-rises in the business district begin to light up.
+If you're navigating downtown Miami, take a ride on the Metromover, an elevated, nearly silent computer-driven train.
+Try it around dusk as the sun drops and the high rises in the business district begin to light up.
 It's a lovely urban landscape, and it's free.

 Good news: it's legal on Miami Beach.
-But consider where you doff your top or flaunt your thong.
+But consider where you lose your top or flaunt your thong.
 Topless sunbathing is frowned upon at the stretch of sand around First Street, a decidedly conservative spot where the crowd consists of many Cuban and Brazilian families.
 On the other hand, if you doff your top around the Euro-heavy beaches near Lincoln and 17th Street, you'll be in good company.
-Just watch out for local pests (pervy gawkers with cameraphones and handycams) and keep a scarf or sarong nearby for quick cover-ups.
+Just watch out for pervy gawkers with cameraphones and keep a scarf or sarong nearby for quick cover-ups.

 Guys, if you want to show off in that slingshot thong - or if you want to ogle other guys in similarly skimpy togs - you'll feel right at home at the gay-friendly beach at 12th Street.

 Haulover Beach, just north of Bal Harbour, is officially designated a nude beach.
 For the true exhibitionist, this is your place to lose the tan lines altogether.